Academany/BioAcademy-Handbook/accepted_academy_sites_getting_started.md

 * You have ordered (or are working with the Fab Foundation to order) all the [necessary course materials](#bookmark=id.843gxx6uvm3c).

-* Your lab meets the [Video Conferencing](#bookmark=kix.2ye0c7enqpuy) requirements AND your lab has "test connected" to the MCU PRIOR TO CLASS to ensure that:
+* Your lab meets the [Video Conferencing](#bookmark=kix.2ye0c7enqpuy) requirements AND your lab has "test connected" to the video conferencing system to ensure that:

     * your network can handle the bandwidth required